CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 # Sending bounces with MailerQ

-Besides the delivery of regular email messages, MailerQ can also be used for sending bounces, or, to be more precise: to send Delivery Status Notifications (DSN).
+Besides the delivery of regular email messages, MailerQ can also send out bounce message, or, to be more precise: send Delivery Status Notifications (DSN).

 A Delivery Status Notification is an email message that contains meta information about the delivery of an email.
-Mail servers send such DSN messages to each other when the delivery of an email is delayed, or when the delivery has completely failed.
-And you can even send DSN messages on successful delivery, although in practice success-notifications are seldomly used.
+Mail servers send such DSN messages to each other when the delivery of an email is delayed, or when the delivery completely failed.
+You can even instruct MailerQ to send DSN messages on successful delivery, although in practice success-notifications are seldomly used.

 ## Enable DSN messages